fernando-mc/fernandomc.com/content/reading-list.md

 **My Reading List:**

-I have a long commute...

 **Currently Reading:**

+- Warbreaker
+- The Book of the New Sun
-- Shadows of Self
+- The Adventures of Oliver Twist

 **Other things I want to read next**

-- Warbreaker
-- The Bands of Mourning
+- The Sunrise Lands
 - The Left Hand of Darkness
 - The Doors of Stone (Whenever it comes out!)

-**2017**
+**Read in 2017**

+- The Autobiography of Benjamin Franklin
 - Neuromancer
 - The Alloy of Law
+- Shadows of Self
+- The Bands of Mourning
 - Snow Crash
 - American Gods
 - [Martin Luther King - Beyond Vietnam](http://kingencyclopedia.stanford.edu/encyclopedia/documentsentry/doc_beyond_vietnam/)